kstenschke/doShell/README.md

 * ShellDo script is a superset of shell script, scripts can contain all possible shell commands.
-* Shell-Do commands look similar to comments containig pseudo-code
+* Shell-Do commands look similar to comments containing pseudo-code
 * Shell-Do commands are prefixed by #, allowing editors to use existing shell script highlightning
-* Comments should be prefixed by ``//``

 ## Runtime macros